Günter Ludwig

-Günter Ludwig (born 1931) is a German pianist.
+Günter Ludwig (28 August 1930 – 11 January 2022) was a German pianist.

 Life and career

 Born in Großkrotzenburg, Ludwig attended the Musisches Gymnasium Frankfurt.
 He then studied piano with August Leopolder and Marguerite Long and conducting with Kurt Thomas.
 He achieved his first successes by participating in international competitions, winning third prizes at the Ferruccio Busoni International Piano Competition in 1954 and 1955.
 During his tours through Europe, America and Asia, he played in orchestral concerts with conductors such as István Kertész, Georg Solti, Horst Stein and Günter Wand and in chamber music formations with performers such as Arthur Grumiaux, Nathan Milstein, János Starker, Henryk Szeryng and the Amadeus Quartet.

 Ludwig was professor of piano at the Hochschule für Musik und Tanz Köln and visiting professor at Indiana University Bloomington.
 His master students include Ulrich Windfuhr, Udo Schneberger, Alfredo Perl, Sung-Hee Kim-Wüst, Friedrich Höricke, Raymund Havenith, Ulrich Leyendecker, Gereon Krahforst, Andreas Rothkopf, Florian Wiek, Johannes Cernota and Franz-Josef Birk.

-Ludwig is a freelancer for Schott-Verlag and Wiener Urtext Edition and a member of several juries of international competitions such as Bolzano and Genève.
+Ludwig was a freelancer for Schott-Verlag and Wiener Urtext Edition and a member of several juries of international competitions such as Bolzano and Genève.

-Ludwig is married to the Korean singer Mi-Sun Choi-Ludwig and father of two sons.
-He performs with his wife as a Lied accompanist and with his sons as "Trio Ludwig".
+Ludwig was married to the Korean singer Mi-Sun Choi-Ludwig and father of two sons.
+He performed with his wife as a Lied accompanist and with his sons as "Trio Ludwig".
+Ludwig died on 11 January 2022, at the age of 91.